Walkara: Walker War

 Growing tension between the Mormon settlers and the Ute Indians resulted in the Walker War.
-The war was sparked on July 17, 1853, by a confrontation with James Anderson Ivie in Springville in Utah Valley.
+The war was sparked on July 17, 1853, by a confrontation with James Alexander Ivie in Springville in Utah Valley.
 It resulted in the death of a band member, Shower-O-Cats, a relative of Walkara.
 The Indians wanted to trade goods near Ivie's home, when Ivie tried to intervene in an argument over a trade between a Ute and his wife.
 Ivie wounded several of the Indians and one died.
 When Ivie would not comply with Indian requests for compensation, believing that he acted in self-defense, tension between Mormon settlers and the Ute reached its peak.

 A militia unit went to Walkara's camp in Payson to work out a peaceful resolution; however, no arrangement was agreed upon.
 The Utes demanded retribution, seeking the death of a Euro-American.
 When the Mormons refused, the Ute shot and killed Alexander Keele on July 18, 1853, in Payson.
 This event was the tipping point in the relations between the two groups.
 Indians started attacks in nearby towns.
 By July 25, Walkara was reported to be gathering Ute for a war.
 Mormon colonels Peter Conover and Stephen Markham rounded up men and called for volunteers to pursue the Ute, and families were advised to fortify their houses, store their grains, and protect their livestock.
 In a defensive effort, Brigham Young directed settlers to move from outlying farms and ranches and establish centralized forts.
 His people began to heavily guard the travel routes between Mormon settlements.